 Genelle Watkins is the Sustainability Dashboard Fellow with Hawai’i Green Growth, supporting the online Aloha+ Challenge Dashboard.
 She currently attends the University of Hawai’i of Mānoa and is working towards obtaining her Master's degree in Natural Resources & Environmental Management, focusing on Land and Water Resources.
 Her interests are rooted in conservation, restoration, and sustainability.
 At her undergraduate institution, the University of La Verne, her Bachelor’s degree was in Integrative Biology with a concentration on Environmental Science.
 Her past experiences within that institution included working with local elementary school students and faculty to analyze diesel toxicity within the community.
 At UH Mānoa, Genelle’s research looks at community-based mangrove management in Zanzibar, East Africa.
 She is working with local communities to develop a strategy to conserve and restore mangrove forests to help protect the island’s coastline.
 She currently chairs the Sustainability committee in UH’s Graduate Student Organization.
 Genelle has a passion for sustainability and hopes to better this planet through citizen science research that directly involves people and communities to make a positive global impact.

-Kiara Kealoha is a fellow with Hawai‘i Green Growth, and is currently pursuing a Master's degree at the SAOS University of London.
-She previously served at as the Communications Coordinator for the partnership, as well as worked with KYA Sustainability and as an education project assistant for the Climate-KIC Switzerland.
+Kiara Kealoha is a Communications Fellow with Hawai‘i Green Growth, and is currently pursuing a Master's degree at the University of London School of Oriental and African Studies (SOAS).
+She previously served at as a Communications & Community Coordinator for the partnership, as well as worked with KYA Sustainability and as an education project assistant for the Climate-KIC Switzerland.
 Kiara completed her undergraduate education at Harvard University, obtaining a degree in History and Science with a secondary field in Environmental Science and Public Policy.
 Kiara is a graduate of Kamehameha Schools, and was born and raised on the island of O‘ahu.